 - What to do: Stop your activity and move to a cool place.
 Remove as much clothing as you can and place cool cloths on the body to lower your temperature.
 Take sips of water or sports drinks until you start to cool down, and then drink 8 ounces of every 30 minutes until you can urinate.
 If your symptoms get worse or don't improve within an hour, seek medical help right away.

-- Signs include body temperature higher than 103 degrees, hot, red, and/or dry skin, rapid heart rate, headache, nausea, confusion, dizziness, fainting, or loss of consciousness.
+- Signs include body temperature higher than 103 degrees, hot, red, dry skin, rapid heart rate, headache, nausea, confusion, dizziness, fainting, or loss of consciousness.

 - What to do: Call 911.
 A heat stroke is a MEDICAL EMERGENCY that requires IMMEDIATE medical care.
-Move to cool area.
+Move to a cool area.
 Remove as much clothing as you can and place cool cloths on the body.
 DO NOT drink anything.